RunningPie/FeelBack/README.md

 - Ensure that you have enough WAV files in the `data/for_transcriptions/` folder for clustering (at least 2 files).
 If there’s only one file, clustering may not be necessary.
 - For transcription, audio files in WAV format are required.
 Ensure your files are in this format before running the transcription.
-- You can also clusterize your recorded audio files, but currently you have to manually move or copy-paste the recordings from `data/mic_recordings/` to `data/for_transcription/`
+- **IMPORTANT** You can also clusterize your recorded audio files, but currently you have to manually move or copy-paste the recordings from `data/mic_recordings/` to `data/for_transcription/`
+- Also, hopefully in the future I can add model options for the input too :D

 ## Example Usage